Edit in GitHubLog an issue

 Create a project in Adobe Developer Console

-To begin, we need to create a new Project which will supply us with configuration and resources.
+To begin, we need to create a new Project which will supply us with the configuration and resources.

 1. Sign in to Adobe Developer Console with your Adobe ID.